José Ignacio Cienfuegos

 Fr.
-José Ignacio Cienfuegos Arteaga (October 1, 1762 – November 8, 1847) was a Chilean priest, Roman Catholic bishop of Concepción and political figure.
+José Ignacio Cienfuegos Arteaga (1 October 1762 – 8 November 1847) was a Chilean priest, Roman Catholic bishop of Concepción and political figure.
 He served twice as President of the Senate of Chile.

+Biography

 Cienfuegos was born in Santiago, the son of Francisco Cienfuegos and of Josefa Arteaga Martínez.
 He studied Theology at the Universidad Real de San Felipe and was later ordained as a priest in 1778.
 Cienfuegos became a Dominican friar and in 1790 was named priest of Talca, where he worked for 23 years.
 As such, he actively participated in the independence movement in Chile.